lezaz/lezaz/_posts/2019-06-05-dear-wordpress-i-heard-a-disturbing-rumor.md

 I knew that there was a chance WordCamp Europe 2020 would be in Greece.
 Or at least I knew that there were talks about it, and there was a formal submission.
 So I asked "Is there a chance WCEU 2020 will be in Greece"?
 The answer was no. And that was fine.
 What isn't fine however is the why.
 Keep in mind that this is just something I was told and I don't know if it's actually true or false.
 I will treat this as a rumor and nothing more.
 I'm not going to name names, who said what etc, but in my opinion it's a disturbing rumor, one that I fear is true.
+And to be clear, these rumors didn't reach my ears from a member of the organizing team directly so they can only be treated as hear-say and not reliable evidence.

 The rumour is this: _Greece is not hosting WCEU 2020 because in the local WordCamps so far, there is an imbalance regarding the male/female speakers ratio._